TheCatOfHs/sccop/README.md

 Hardware requirement:

-- CPU node
+- GPU node: train prediction model and deal with data
-- GPU node: at least 2 gpus
+- CPU node: optimize structure by ML-SA and VASP

 ## Usage

-### Define a customized dataset
+### Define a Customized Search File

 To input crystal structures to CGCNN, you will need to define a customized dataset.
 Note that this is required for both training and predicting.